mootools/mootools-core/Docs/Core/Core.md

 	var myFunction = function(){ ... };
 	myFunction.extend = $extend;
 	myFunction.extend(secondObj);
-	//myFunction now has the properties: 'age', 'sex', and 'lastName', each with its respected values.
+	//myFunction now has the properties: 'age', 'sex', and 'lastName', each with its respective value.